AyushDhimann/Noodl/src/backend/README.md

 - **Dynamic AI Curriculum:** Automatically generates a full, multi-level curriculum for any given topic using Google Gemini.
 - **Interleaved Learning:** Creates a rich learning experience with a mix of detailed markdown-based slides and interactive quizzes.
-- **AI-Generated Explanations:** Quizzes include fun facts or detailed explanations for correct answers, enhancing the learning loop.
+- **Duplicate Path Detection:** Uses vector embeddings to check for and prevent the creation of learning paths with highly similar topics.
 - **Web3 Integration:**
     - **Immutable Proof:** Registers a hash of each learning path's content on the Ethereum blockchain for tamper-proof verification.
     - **NFT Certificates:** Mints unique, on-chain SVG-based NFT certificates to users upon path completion.
-- **Asynchronous Task Progress:** Uses a background thread and a polling endpoint to provide status updates for long-running content generation tasks.
+- **User-Friendly Asynchronous Progress:** Uses a background thread and a polling endpoint to provide clear, user-friendly status updates for long-running content generation tasks, including a direct link to the blockchain transaction.
+- **Live Progress Tracking:** Logs a user's real-time location within a learning path as they navigate through content.
 - **Scalable Architecture:** Built with a modular, service-oriented structure for easy maintenance and expansion.
 - **Comprehensive Testing UI:** Includes a standalone Gradio interface for testing all API endpoints and simulating the user learning experience.